nd7141/iso_bias/README.md

 make
 ```

-### Download datasets for nauty
+### Prepare datasets for nauty
 Most (if not all) of the datasets can be obtained from here: https://ls11-www.cs.tu-dortmund.de/staff/morris/graphkerneldatasets
+If you have your own data set, you should format it properly.
+Consult https://github.com/nd7141/graph_datasets on the format of graph data sets.
+Example.
 Download a zipped archive of the dataset of interest, for example `MUTAG.zip`.
 To keep folder clean, create a folder `datasets/` and unzip a dataset to it.

 File `preprocessing.py` contains a function to transform this folder to necessary nauty format and also has a function to convert it to `networkx` graphs.
 Provide a name of the dataset in the script and run the file.